 Try this: Stir fresh lemon juice and chopped fresh dill into cooked quinoa.
 Or try Spiced Cod With Broccoli-Quinoa Pilaf.

-Packed with monounsaturated fatty acids, which keep blood vessels healthy.
+Almonds are packed with monounsaturated fatty acids, which keep blood vessels healthy.
 The plant fibers help lower cholesterol.

 Try this: Fold chopped almonds into cooked whole grains, along with raisins or dried currants.
 Or try Chickpea Pasta With Almonds and Parmesan.

 Olive oil is an outstanding source of monounsaturated fats.
 When used in moderation, this tasty Mediterranean staple may even cut the risk of heart disease.

 Try this: Gently heat olive oil with fresh herbs (such as rosemary and thyme).
 Drizzle on pasta, steamed vegetables, or sandwiches in place of mayo.
 Or try Sugar Snaps with Extra-Virgin Olive Oil and Shaved Parmigiano.